sobanh/cs50x-project/README.md

 The backend server of this application has been implemented in Python. `app.py` is the main file that communicates with the front end of the application.
 Some helper functions are included in `helpers.py` to aid the process.

-The SQL database consists of four tables namely: airlines, airports, bookmarks and users.
+The SQLite database consists of four tables namely: airlines, airports, bookmarks and users.
 As the names suggest the IATA codes, along with other useful information, of various airlines and airports all over the world have been stored in `airlines` and `airports`. \
 `bookmarks` is used to record the details of any flight the user wishes to keep a track of.

 ## Features